What about time zones?

 At the bottom of the deployment page there is a list of the pod(s) being created.
 On the pod page, under Status ...
 Restart Count: is a button to "Debug in Terminal".
 This starts the container and temporarily overrides the command to give you a window with a shell prompt.
 Great for looking around to see if things are setup as expected.

-It builds fine on my laptop but fails to build in RedHat OpenShift
+It builds fine on my laptop but fails to build in OpenShift

-Several OpenShift applications have utilized shibboleth as its authentication provider.
-This write-up documents how this was accomplished.
+Several Container Service applications have utilized shibboleth as its authentication provider.
+This write-up documents how a python developer accomplished this.